 In itself, the fact that bedsores have developed is not sufficient to form the basis of a claim for settlement or a legal case.
 You will need to establish that this is the result of neglect or failure to perform duties that you can reasonably expect the caregiver to provide.

 You may suspect that something is wrong, or your loved one may have complained to you that they are being ignored.
 You may have discovered that the facility you have chosen has a record of violations.
-Rather than being tormented by doubts and suspicions, arrange a consultation with a Las Vegas bedsores attorney from Cogburn Law Offices if you suspect any of the following are happening to your loved one.
+Rather than being tormented by doubts and suspicions, arrange a consultation with a Las Vegas bedsores attorney from Cogburn Law if you suspect any of the following is happening to your loved one.

 - The facility in question is understaffed

 - Staff fails to regularly monitor patients